DerekStrickland/katacoda-scenarios/secure-consul-on-kubernetes/step8.md

 Next, make sure all pods are running before proceeding to the next section.

-`watch kubectl get pods`
+`watch kubectl get pods`{{execute T1}}

 ### Configure intentions

-With manageSystemACLs set to true, the Consul Helm chart will create a deny all intention by default.
+With manageSystemACLs set to true, the Consul Helm chart will create a `deny all` intention by default.
-Run the following command to validate that the deny all intention is enforced
+Run the following command to validate that the `deny all` intention is enforced

-`kubectl exec static-client static-client -- curl -s http://127.0.0.1:1234/ `{{execute T1}}
+`kubectl exec static-client static-client -- curl -s http://127.0.0.1:1234/ `{{execute interrupt T1}}

 Observe that the command exits with a non-zero exit code.